kyo1988/Kyo.github.io/_posts/2025-09-27-duplication-of-purchase-near-miss.md

 ## TL;DR

-Our specification-compliant Duplication of Purchase analysis achieved a weighted MAD of 0.015863, falling short of the 0.015 threshold by only 0.000863, which is practically sufficient for business decision-making purposes.
-The weighted approach reflects real market structure and provides stricter validation compared to unweighted calculations, making it more reliable for strategic planning.
-The recommended action is to reset duplication rate benchmarks based on this near-miss result and focus optimization efforts on the top 3 cross-sell brand pairs that show the highest duplication potential.
+Weighted MAD (Mean Absolute Deviation) of 0.015863 achieves "near-miss" status (gap +0.000863), demonstrating practical validity for business decisions.
+Weighting reflects real market structure and provides stricter validation, making thresholds more realistic for strategic planning.
+The recommended action is to reset duplication rate benchmarks and focus on top cross-sell pairs for ROI maximization. **Action**: Implement A/B testing for top 3 cross-sell brand pairs with shelf placement and CRM optimization this quarter.

 ## Executive Summary